 Yusuf Jeffers

-How to do it: Stand with feet slightly wider than shoulder-width apart.
+in a ton of different ways.
+To get started, try this beginner kettlebell workout: Stand with feet slightly wider than shoulder-width apart.
 With a kettlebell placed arm’s-length away, hinge at hips by sending butt straight back, and grab the kettlebell with both hands.
 Pack shoulders down and back and tip the kettlebell toward you.
 Swing the kettlebell back and up, behind hips and close to groin.
 Use glute and hamstrings and drive feet into the floor to swing the kettlebell through legs and up to chest height, engaging core so you hit an upright plank-like position at the top.
 Let the kettlebell’s momentum bring you back into a hinge, kettlebell coming back between legs, swing the kettlebell forward and down to rest back down on floor.
 Repeat.

 Headshot of Monique Lebrun